jsk336/antha-tools/anthadoc/anthadoc.md

 }
 ```

-Page describes the contents of the top-level godoc webpage.
+Page describes the contents of the top-level anthadoc webpage.

 #### type PageInfo